PerfectDreams/DockerSwarmTutorial/README.md

 Loritta is so cute! :3
 ```

+> **Warning**
+>
-**Attention:** If you update your configuration file, the `docker stack deploy --compose-file docker-compose.yml stackdemo` command will fail!
+> If you update your configuration file, the `docker stack deploy --compose-file docker-compose.yml stackdemo` command will fail!
 This is because there is another container that is already using the configuration file.
 To workaround this issue, change the configuration name (`my_first_config`) after changing anything in the configuration file!
+>
-* **Idea:** Suffix the file's hash at the end of the configuration file, that's what Kubernetes' Kustomize does, and then create a script that periodically tries to delete all configs from your Docker Swarm cluster, configs that are in use won't be deleted by Docker. :P
+> **Idea:** Suffix the file's hash at the end of the configuration file, that's what Kubernetes' Kustomize does, and then create a script that periodically tries to delete all configs from your Docker Swarm cluster, configs that are in use won't be deleted by Docker. :P

 ## Creating variations of your Docker Compose file (Kustomize-like patches)